visualbis/VV-Docs/docs/admin-guide/admin-utilities/admin-utilities.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-Admin utilities are run by Server admin to carry out admin tasks such as changing the admin password and setting-up scheduled synchronization between BI Hub and BI platforms.
+Admin utilities are run by the Server admin to carry out admin tasks such as changing the admin password and setting up scheduled synchronization between BI Hub and BI platforms.

 These utilities are located and managed in the backend server.